Head of Product Development @ fme AG

-Earlier this year I wrote a blogpost about our OpenText Documentum in-place importer, which offers many new options for reorganizing your repository or switching to a new business application.
+Earlier this year I created a whitepaper about our OpenText Documentum in-place importer, which offers many new options for reorganizing your repository or switching to a new business application.
 Starting with migration-center version 3.6, we also offer an OpenText Content Server in-place importer.
 In this blogpost, I’m going to describe the use case for this new connector.

 A common use case is that end users of your DMS want to change attributes in any category of existing documents without uploading another version of that documents.
 The new in-place importer allows you to do just that.